temporalio/proposals/node/node-sdk.md

 TBD

 ### Logging
-Logging from the workflow can be implemented with `console.log`.
+Logging from the workflow can be implemented by injecting a custom `console.log` function.

 TBD log format and context

 ### Sessions